Toastdeib/ppl-webapp-rest-api/README.md

 A representation of a report created by a leader about a challenger, with the following properties:

+- **ID:** An ID for the report which gets generated when the report is submitted.
+Unlike account, challenger, and leader IDs, these are simple numeric values.
 - **Event:** The PPL event the report is from.
 - **Challenger ID**: The ID of the challenger that the report concerns.
 - **Leader ID**: The ID of the leader filing the report.